VJ Falcon

 Features: 18 star-shaped metal studs per shoe.
 Nylon mesh upper with reinforced areas to prevent ripping.
 Wide fit for wide feet.
 A small drawback of the studs is that they hold on to leaves (like a trash pick-up stick)

 Construction & Durability: They seem to be well made, though I've only logged 75 miles with them.
 Will need to see if I can get another year or more out of them.
 The upper isn't showing any signs of tearing.
 They'll probably fail somewhere in the sole, either by studs/lugs breaking off, or the sole getting ripped.
 One of the studs broke off during my 9th run in them.
-I'm not sure if it came off during a long section of road I took, from jumping off of a log, or from getting stuck on a rock.
+A second stud came off during my 17th run in them (85 miles).
+I'm not sure if they came off from using them on the road or from jumping off of logs.

 Conditions: I've used these on 16 runs, ranging from 1.5 miles to 8 miles.
 Surfaces include trails, open forest, rocky ground, roads, streams, marshes, logs, and open fields.
 The temperature was in the 20s-80s on sunny, rainy, and snowy days.